 Module 4 – 2 days

-One of Blaby’s key objectives is to instill a coaching culture throughout the Council.
-The next two days of the programme focus is on coaching in a performance management climate.
+One of Blaby’s key objectives is to instill a coaching culture.
+The final two days of the programme focused on coaching in a performance management climate.
 Understanding what coaching is and is not:

 - Know the benefits of coaching

 - Know how to use GROW, OSCAR and ARROW coaching models

 - Practice coaching and get feedback on your performance

 It is too easy to think that the job is done once the course certificates are handed over.
 Not true.
 This is when the work starts to keep up the momentum of learning and change.
 So Blaby has adopted a strategy to maximise the value from the investment it has made.

 - Every course participant keeps a learning and action plan log with specific personal objectives and timescales

 - The line managers are committed to having regular reviews with their reports who attended the programme to support the implementation of change

 - To reinforce the learning after 3-4 months each attendee will make a presentation to their cohort colleagues to demonstrate what they have learned, what they are now doing differently and the impact it is having